kstenerud/iOS-Universal-Framework/README.md

 manually using Finder.

 * Things get a little tricky when you have a framework project as a dependency if your framework has resources that the parent project needs.
+You may need to manually add the resources to the parent or sibling project.